Thirstums/platify/README.md

 # Platify
 ----------------------------------------------------------------------------------------

-Platify is a Spotify Playlist Generator using AI for IOS and Android
+Platify is a Spotify Playlist Generator using AI for IOS and Android.

+###future

+- Desktop

 ![Platify](/img/PlatifyLogo.png)